 Although I’ve never really believed in “living happily ever after,” I have come to believe with unwavering faith and trust in “living happily even after.”
 My life has not stopped; rather, it is gaining momentum two ways.
 Gradually, and then suddenly.

 In the spirit of elevating resilience from a word to a life most gratefully lived, we invite you to share your own story of resilience with us.
 Send us a message.
 With your permission, we may post it here.

-Following are stories of resilient women we admire and who are making a difference by speaking their truth and following their passions.
+Following are stories of how resilience finds its way into my fashion design and stories about resilient women we admire who are making a difference by speaking their truth and following their passions.

 While my studio is in New York City, Chicago is where I was born and have lived my entire adult life.
-Chicago has been called the "Windy City," "Second City," "My Kind of Town, the "City of Big Shoulders," and "The City that Works" among others.
-But I like "The...read more
+Chicago has been called the "Windy City," "Second City," "My Kind of Town, the "City of Big Shoulders," and "The City that Works" among others....read more

 “TELL ME YOUR STORY” Although you may have seen or purchased Thistle Farms bath and body care products, you may not know the story behind the company.
 Becca Stevens created the company to support her residential program for homeless,...read more